Traveling in India

 Solo female traveler in India

-One more time, I had to get in Goa to see solo female travelers for the first time (it’s easier there!).
+One more time, I had to go to Goa to see solo female travelers for the first time (it’s easier there!).
 And when I got in the south, in Kerala, I saw other ones.
-Later on during my trip, I met girls who had been traveling in India by themselves.
+Later on during my trip (mostly in Sri Lanka and Nepal), I met girls who had been traveling in India by themselves.
 I was systematically asking the same question “What was it like, traveling in India as a solo female traveler?
 Did you like it?“

 It was almost always the same response “Yeah I liked it…” “Yeah it was nice traveling in India, pleasant trip…“, but there was no conviction when they were responding!
 I never heard “Wooow!!!!!!
 It was awesome!!!!!!
 I loved it, I went here, also there, I did this, fantastic trip!!!
 I’ll go back there one day for sure, and I’ll recommend the country to all my friends!!!”
 This is what the solo female travelers told me after traveling in Iran.
 But regarding India, the responses were quite sluggish…